Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

 \subsubsection{Validator}

-Our final criterion is the ``validators'', which indicates how the authors of the selected papers chose to validate their results.
-We found three categories: third party, committee, and the authors of the article.
-When we refer to a third party, we mean a team of independent experts who are not affiliated with the authors.
-A committee, on the other hand, is made up of field experts who do not necessarily need to be independent, i.e., the authors can also be members of the committee.
-Lastly, the authors can act as the final validators of their own findings.
-An article can only be assigned to one of the three validators.
-If the validator of an article is not apparent, it is assigned to the Author category.
-A total of 19 articles were assigned to the third parties, seven to the committee and eight to the authors.
+Our final criterion is ``validators'', which indicates how the authors of the selected sources chose to validate their results.
+We found three categories: \begin{description} \item[Third Party:] A team of independent experts who are not affiliated with the authors of the original source. \item[Committee:] A group of experts in the field who do not necessarily need to be independent, i.e.,~the source's authors can be members of the committee. \item[Authors:] The authors of the original source validated their own findings without external input. \end{description} A source can only be assigned to one of the three validators.
+If the validator of a source is not apparent, it is assigned to the Author category.
+A total of 25 sources were assigned to third parties, eight to committee and 15 to authors.